 The term ‘heavy-duty powerhouse’ only begins to describe BACOENG’s rig; it has a very good filtration system and is rugged and durable to boot.

-BACOENG 20-litre ash vac is powered by a 1200-watt motor.
+BACOENG 15-litre ash vac is powered by an 800-watt motor.
 It has a dual filtration system comprising of a Dacron-type filter and a HEPA filter.

 Designed for only cold ash but capable of dealing with somewhat non-cold ash, this vac is a suctioning powerhouse yet it is on the quiet side, which is surprising for such a powerful rig.